kdiver@umich.edu

 About

-Kim is a geographer who applies GIS to a range of issues such as climate change and social justice.
-Her main research program combines fieldwork and GIS to examine the influence of human-environment interactions and global environmental change on spatiotemporal distributions of insular plant species.
-Archipelagoes studied by her research team include islands in the Great Lakes and the Pacific Ocean (Panama).
-Dr. Diver has over twenty years of university teaching experience prior to joining the University of Michigan.
+Kim Diver's main research program in island biogeography combines field data and spatial analysis to examine spatiotemporal distributions of plant species.
+Archipelagoes studied by her research team include islands in the Great Lakes and the tropical Pacific Ocean.
+Other recent research projects have included the impact of ash decline on migratory songbirds, homeless use of the built environment, and black bear range expansion into exurban landscapes.
+Dr. Diver has over twenty years of university teaching and research experience prior to joining the University of Michigan.

 Publications